emqx/neuron-docs/en_US/configuration/south-devices/panasonic-mewtocol/overview.md

 # Panasonic Mewtocol

+Mewtocol is a Panasonic-developed protocol enabling data exchange between its PLC devices and various others, such as computers and HMI devices

-The Mewtocol plug-in is used to access Panasonic's FP-XH, FP0H series PLCs via Ethernet.
+The Mewtocol plugin is used to access Panasonic's FP-XH, FP0H series PLCs via Ethernet.

 ## Add Device

 Go to **Configuration -> South Devices**, then click **Add Device** to add the driver.
 Configure the following settings in the popup dialog box.

 - Name: The name of this device node.
-- Plugin: Select the **Neuron Mewtocol** plugin.
+- Plugin: Select the **Panasonic Mewtocol** plugin.

 ## Device Configuration